bjornhenriksson/Simple-TagSearch/README.md

 <a href="http://google.com" class="searchitem">Research by John<span>john research tanzania</span></a><br />
 <a href="http://google.com" class="searchitem">Water cooperation in Tanzania<span>casper whiljt water research tanzania cooperation africa</span></a><br />
 ```
+Don't forget to add the classname for each link (.searchitem)

 Put your title for the item just before the span tag of each link.
-Put your search tags within the <span> tag of each link.
+Put your search tags within the span tag of each link.
 These will not be shown, but users can search for them.

 You can add as many tags that you want.
 Link to whatever you want and style it however you want.